 Some Tips on How to Use French Press Coffee

 Before you learn to use french press, though, there are some tips you need to know about.

 - For iced coffee, after brewing coffee grounds inside the French press, store it in the fridge.
 The resulting product would taste sweeter and cleaner as the essential oils within the coffee would not be broken down due to heat.

 - Between uses, the French press needs to be cleaned.
 The filter should be taken out once you are done pouring the coffee into your cup.

-- Overfilling the French press and pressing the filter too fast would result in overflowing.
+- Overfilling the French press and pressing the filter too fast would result in overflow.
 In some French press has this line printed on the surface to indicate where the water should end.

-The first thing to do in learning how to use french press is collecting your supplies correctly.
+The first thing to do in learning use french press is collecting your supplies correctly.